How to Deal with Someone on Meth

 10 Common Signs of Being High on Meth

 - Uncontrollable jaw clenching (usually due to increased anxiety)

 - Long periods of wakefulness and a sudden “crash”

-What Does Meth Look Like?
+What Does “Crank” Look Like?

-Long-Term Health Effects of Crystal Meth Abuse
+Long-Term Health Effects of Being Addicted to Meth

-- Motor and verbal memory issues
+- Motor and verbal memory issues.

-- Psychiatric symptoms—anxiety, insomnia, and and mood disturbances.
+- Psychiatric symptoms—anxiety, insomnia and mood disturbances.

-- Damaged blood vessels in the brain and heart
+- Damaged blood vessels in the brain and heart.

-- Damage to the veins and cardiovascular system (associated with intravenous use of crystal meth)
+- Damage to the veins and cardiovascular system (associated with intravenous use of crystal meth).